 You can create an account from a mobile app or via desktop by visiting the brand’s official website.
 As mentioned, you’ll need to choose your selling plan (Individual or Professional) and fill in the required boxes before clicking ‘continue.’
 Then, add the products that you wish to sell and set the prices.

 You have an opportunity to retail anything, but given the stiff competition and reliance on markup to sustain your economy, it’s essential to find a good balance between popularity and price.
 Products that are already offered by thousands of sellers are usually not so profitable for retailers for two reasons – the product isn’t unique, and you’ll face rapidly changing prices as a byproduct of stiff competition.

 Fortunately, some products are in reasonably high demand and keep running out of stock constantly (for example, cleaning products or pet food).
 Keep tabs on sought-after products that the market is missing.
-You can use Sellzone Amazon Product Research tool to discover these hot products, find a suitable wholesaler, and get started with your first listing.
+You can use Semrush's Product Research tool for Amazon to discover these hot products, find a suitable wholesaler, and get started with your first listing.